amlt-by-coinfirm/AMLT-Report-oracle/README.md

 **AML status is not encrypted on-chain**: the statuses are meant to be read and used by smart contract autonomously, so encryption cannot be used.

 **NatSpec style combines traditional and OpenZeppelin approach**: this way we get best of the both worlds, semantic documentation, and consistency with OpenZeppelin codebase.
 We use `@notice` once unconventionally: we believe that it emphasizes the importance.

-**External functions in BaseAMLOracle are overridable**: in the future it might be useful that the Oracle can override external entrypoints.
+We also combine OpenZeppelin's commenting style for non-public variables ("//") with NatSpec's convention of ("/// @").

 **No formal verification**: formal verification would be useless with projects of one author, since someone else should do the specification.